DerekPascarella/RainbowCotton-EnglishPatchDreamcast/readme.txt

 | 2) Click "Select Patch" to open the .DCP patch file.
 |
 | 3) Click "Apply Patch" to generate the patched GDI.
-|    - The patched GDI will be generated in the folder from witch the
+|    - The patched GDI will be generated in the folder from which the
 |      application is launched.
 |
 | 4) Click "Quit" to exit the application.